geetavin464/geetavin464.github.io/_posts/2014-03-01-linux-file-structure-commands.md

   * `cp f1 f2` Copies file f1 to f2
   * `ls -l` Lists files with permissions
   * `scp foobar.txt your_username@remotehost.edu:/some/remote/directory` securely copy a file to remote destination. also works the other way.
+  * `mkdir -p /some/dir/` - Creates the parent directories along the way

 * __Compression & Decompression__
   * `tar -zcvf filename.tar.gz input_folder` Compress the input folder & archive